0oSaraho0/pp5-ecommerce/README.md

 All of the social media icons correctly take to you their respective social media pages which open in a new page as expected.

+The facebook icon correcly went to the Laneys Loft facebook page.

 Emails

 I was correctly able to set up a new user, receive an email to confirm the email address of the user, click the link to the site and confirm the email address.
 I then logged in with an incorrect name and email for the user and both flagged errors correctly by the system.

+A confirmation email was correctly sent once an order was completed.

 ## Accessibility

 I used the [Wave Accessibility](https://wave.webaim.org/)tool to check for aid accessibility testing.

-All pages came up with zero errors.
+The page showed a couple of errors and they were for labels on the search box in the nav bar.
+I added aria labels for this but the errors stayed in the box dispite dissapearing on the page.

-They are showing Alerts that show redundant links, on the home page the site logo and the home link on the nav bar are the same.
+On other pages it showed Alerts that show redundant links, on the blog picture and name.

 I have chosen to leave these links as they are because I think they make navigation around the site better.